-This is a handy extra layer of security that can protect devices from falling into the wrong hands, and that’s why it’s yet another great benefit of using Android Enterprise.
+This is a handy extra layer of security that can protect devices from falling into the wrong hands, and that is why it is yet another great benefit of using Android Enterprise.

 Who Can Benefit the Most?

-Anyone who’s using Android devices at work can benefit from using Android Enterprise.
+Anyone who is using Android devices at work can benefit from using Android Enterprise.
 This includes people working at any size of business, from small businesses to large enterprises.

 One specific branch within companies that benefits particularly from making the switch to Android Enterprise is call centers.

-When you’re trying to nail down which best practices for call center management you want to use in your call centers, it’s absolutely vital to include ‘swapping over to Android Enterprise’ on your list.
+When you are trying to nail down which best practices for call center management you want to use in your call centers, it is absolutely vital to include ‘swapping over to Android Enterprise’ on your list.